lud0-0/pythbot/README.md

 Go to the link below above then:
 *  Click Create new application and name it: *Pyth*
 *  Download the icon and upload it to the bot https://raw.githubusercontent.com/lud0-0/pythbot/master/pythlogo.png
+*  Get your client secret by clicking *Click to reveal* and then paste it at the bottom in the pythbot.py file
 ### Run Pyth
 #### In Linux to run bot (Python 3.5)
 > $ python3.5 ./pythbot.py